Toll Collection

 All Electronic Toll Collection

 All tolls on I-4 Express are collected electronically so motorists must have a transponder to use I-4 Express.
 There is no cash or TOLL-BY-PLATE option.
 A $25 toll violation plus the cost of tolls will be imposed on drivers who don’t have an interoperable transponder.
+Since electronic tolls are collected at highway speed, there is no need to slow down when driving under an overhead gantry.
+SunPass is the official transponder of I-4 Express, but drivers have other options.
+Several interoperable transponders are accepted: E-PASS, E-ZPass, LeeWay, NC Quick Pass, Peach Pass, PIKEPASS, KTAG, and TollTag.

 Allowed Vehicles

 Any two-axle vehicle equipped with an active, properly mounted SunPass or other Florida-accepted transponder can use I-4 Express.
 Trucks with three or more axles, and passenger vehicles pulling trailers or boats are not allowed.
+Pre-registered vanpools and buses are allowed to use I-4 Express for free.
+For more information on registering vanpools and buses, visit FDOT.gov.